jsa-research/limbus-buildgen/README.md

 This will generate a file named `coverage.html` in the project root directory which can be viewed in a browser.

-#### Roadmap
+## Roadmap

-Planned for a 0.2 version:
+#### Planned for a 0.5 version
-* A Visual Studio 2013 project generator.
+* Provide an integrated executable for the front-end
+* Provide npm packages for both executable and libraries
-* Create release bundled with dependencies.
+* Create release bundled with dependencies
 * Override all configuration properties using flags
+* Automate Windows dependency fetching
+* Improve documentation

-Towards a 1.0 release:
+##### Towards a 1.0 release
-* Continous integration on all supported platforms.
+* Continuous integration for all supported targets
-* Provide an integrated executable for the front-end.
-* Provide npm packages for both executable and libraries.
+* A Visual Studio project generator
+* Cross compilation to iOS
-* Cross compilation to Android on supported platforms.
+* Cross compilation to Android
-* A Xcode 6 project generator for iOS cross compilation.
+* Emscripten compiler support

+##### Further into the future
-* Emscripten compilation target
+* Cross compilation to Windows

 ## Copy
 limbus-buildgen - A "build anywhere" C/C++ makefile/project generator.